nation3/law/Constitution.linked.md

 The DAO commits to implement the following amendments to this Constitution and the Designated Smart Contracts, once technically possible and reasonable considering available development resources, but within a maximum deadline of 5th of November 2024.

 ### Governance Process
-The DAO commits to amend its Governance Process, once technically possible, with the following changes:
-a) Incorporation of anonymous voting, with binding enactment, on Ethereum.
+a) Incorporation of an anonymous voting mechanism, with binding enactment on Ethereum.
 #) Transferring the ratification power of veNATION Holders to Citizens.
 #) Allowing Citizens to enforce on Ethereum the election and dismissal of members of the Guardian Guild.

 ### Citizenship
-The DAO commits to allow every Citizen to keep their citizenship private to the public, while allowing Nation3 to cryptographically prove its amount of citizens.
+a) Allowing every Citizen to keep their citizenship private to the public, while allowing Nation3 to cryptographically prove its amount of citizens.